core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### Lighting Control in MLD-Enabled Network # {#example-lighting-control-mld}

-The use case in {{example-lighting-control}} can also apply in networks where nodes support the MLD protocol {{RFC3810}}.
+The use case in {{example-lighting-control}} can also apply in networks where nodes support the MLDv2 protocol {{RFC9777}}.
 The lights then take on the role of MLDv2 listener, and the routers (Rtr-1 and Rtr-2) are MLDv2 routers.
-In the Ethernet-based network configuration, MLD may be available on all involved network interfaces.
-Use of MLD in the 6LoWPAN-based configuration is also possible but requires MLD support in all nodes in the 6LoWPAN.
-In current 6LoWPAN implementations, MLD is, however, not supported.
+In the Ethernet-based network configuration, MLDv2 may be available on all involved network interfaces.
+Use of MLDv2 in the 6LoWPAN-based configuration is also possible but requires MLDv2 support in all nodes in the 6LoWPAN.
+In current 6LoWPAN implementations, MLDv2 is, however, not supported.

 The resulting protocol flow is shown in {{fig-joining-lighting-groups-mld}}.
 This flow is executed after the commissioning phase, as soon as lights are configured with a group address to listen to.
-The (unicast) MLD Reports may require periodic refresh activity as specified by the MLD protocol.
+The (unicast) MLD Reports may require periodic refresh activity as specified by the MLDv2 protocol.
 In the figure, 'LL' denotes link-local communication.

 After the shown sequence of MLD Report messages has been executed, both Rtr-1 and Rtr-2 are automatically configured to forward IP multicast traffic destined to Room-A-Lights onto their connected subnet.
 Hence, no manual network configuration of routers, as previously indicated in {{example-lighting-control}}, Step 2, is needed anymore.